Alcampopiano/STATSLAB/README.md

 # STATSLAB
-STATSLAB: A MATLAB Toolbox for Performing the Percentile Bootstrap Test on Electroencephalographic Data
+A MATLAB Toolbox for Performing the Percentile Bootstrap Test on Electroencephalographic Data

 Features:
 -From segmentation to publishable figures, in four commands